-- You will feed to fill out information on five pages.
-When have finished filling out all of the information on a page click on the save and continue link located on the bottom left to continue to the next page.
+- You will need to fill out information on five pages.
+When have finished filling out all of the information on a page click on the save and continue link on the bottom left to continue to the next page.

-- Select what language your would like to use for your shop.
+- Select what language you would like to use for your shop.

 - Select the country where you reside.

 - Select what currency you will be using for the prices on your listings.

 - You will also be asked if you are selling your products for a full-time or part-time job.

 Choose Your Shop Name Page

 This page is where you will name your shop.
 Take some time to think of a memorable name that will be easy for your following to remember.
 The name should reflect your brand.